 5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services.
 Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0.
 (WRC-03)

 Reason: Referencing ITU R M.1638-1 instead of ITU-R M.1638-0 would preclude RLAN operations in the 5 GHz band resulting in undue and unacceptable constraint on the Mobile service.
-Given that both ITU-R M.1638-0 and M.1849-1 recommendations require essentially the same protection requirements, adding a new reference to ITU-R M.1849-1 is redundant and unnecessary.
+Given that both ITU-R M.1638-0 and M.1849-1 Recommendations require essentially the same protection requirements, adding a new reference to ITU-R M.1849-1 is redundant and unnecessary.

+SUP USA/9.1.5/3

+RESOLUTION 764 (WRC-15), Consideration of the technical and regulatory impacts of referencing Recommendations ITU-R M.1638-1 and ITU-R M.1849-1 in Nos.
+5.447F and 5.450A of the Radio Regulations

+Reason: Consequential, consideration of the subject issues has been completed.